-We are a clinical stage biopharmaceutical company developing novel treatments for neurological and kidney diseases.
+We are a clinical stage biopharmaceutical company committed to improving the lives of people suffering from serious diseases.
+DiaMedica's lead candidate DM199 is the first pharmaceutically active recombinant (synthetic) form of the human tissue kallikrein-1 (KLK1) protein to be studied in patients, an established therapeutic modality for the treatment of acute ischemic stroke and chronic kidney disease.
 Our goal is to use our patented and in-licensed technologies to establish our Company as a leader in the development and commercialization of therapeutic treatments from novel recombinant proteins.
-Our current focus is on the treatment of AIS and CKD.
+Our current focus is on the treatment of acute ischemic stroke (AIS) and chronic kidney disease (CKD).
 We plan to advance DM199, our lead drug candidate, through required clinical trials to create shareholder value by establishing its clinical and commercial potential as a therapy for AIS and CKD.